 - Many jobs offer better opportunities for speakers of Spanish as a second language.
 International trade, tourism, medicine, health care, education, and advertising are all sectors that are increasingly offering jobs with Spanish language requirements.
 This is especially true in the United States.
 Learn a language and boost your career prospects.

 - With the ability to converse with people in 20 countries in Latin America, the opportunities for a better travel experience are endless.
-Latin American Spanish, being the 2nd language of the US will also enable better communication in certain areas of that country also.
-Learning Spanish will completely transform your travel experience.
+Spanish, being the 2nd language of the US will also enable better communication in certain areas of that country also.
+Learning a language will completely transform your travel experience.

 Many employers in the US and Europe already look for people who speak Spanish and English.
-China and other countries not traditionally proactive in educating their workforce in Spanish are also taking note.
-To stay ahead of the competitive curve in the job market, learning Spanish can propel you to a position that may not have existed even five years ago.
-If you want to increase your marketability, here is why you should consider learning Spanish.
+China and other countries, not traditionally proactive in educating their workforce in Spanish, are also taking note.
+To stay ahead of the competitive curve in the job market, a good command of Spanish can propel you to a position that may not have existed even five years ago.

 Despite California’s Proposition 227 which states that only English be taught in schools, Spanish is alive and well in California, the world’s 6th biggest economy.
 When employers look for people, they are reluctant to hire candidates who only speak one language.
 As Spanish continues to grow within the United States, those who are monolingual may end up experiencing difficulties finding work in many job sectors.
 In a 2013 survey, high-level managers and executives were asked by Strategy + Business if language skills were important to the hiring process.
 A whopping 96 percent said it was “very important” or “somewhat important”.